Discover the career path of Justin Fields, from the first major opportunity to industry-changing achievements.

 On January 18, 2021, Justin Fields announced that he would be forgoing his final two years of eligibility to enter the 2021 NFL draft.

-On June 10, 2021, Justin Fields signed his four-year rookie contract with the Chicago Bears, worth $18.8 million fully guaranteed.
+On June 10, 2021, Justin Fields signed his four-year rookie contract, worth $18.8 million fully guaranteed, with the Chicago Bears.

-In 2021, Justin Fields appeared in the National Championship Game as a player for the Ohio State Buckeyes.
+In 2021, Justin Fields appeared in the National Championship Game as quarterback for the Ohio State Buckeyes.

 In 2021, Justin Fields was selected in the first round of the NFL draft by the Chicago Bears.

-During the 2022 season, Justin Fields suffered a shoulder injury, returned to play but then suffered a hip injury in Week 17, causing him to miss the season finale.
-The Bears ended the season with a league-worst 3–14 record.
+During the 2022 season, Justin Fields suffered a shoulder injury and a hip injury, and the Bears ended the season on a losing streak, finishing with a 3-14 record.

-In 2023, Justin Fields finished his second year with 1,143 rushing yards, making him the third NFL quarterback after Vick and Lamar Jackson to rush for 1,000 yards in a season.
-He was ranked 86th by his fellow players on the NFL Top 100 Players of 2023.
+In 2023, Justin Fields finished his second year with 1,143 rushing yards, becoming the third NFL quarterback to rush for 1,000 yards in a season.
+He was also ranked 86th by his fellow players on the NFL Top 100 Players of 2023.

-Justin Fields' 2023 season began with a loss against the Packers.
-The Bears started 0-2 for the first time since 2017 and 0-3 for the first time since 2016.
+Justin Fields' 2023 season began with a loss against the Packers, and the Bears started 0-2 for the first time since 2017 and 0-3 for the first time since 2016.

 On March 16, 2024, Justin Fields was traded to the Pittsburgh Steelers in exchange for a conditional sixth-round pick in the 2025 NFL draft.

-On October 15, 2024, Justin Fields was demoted to backup quarterback duties for the Pittsburgh Steelers.
+On October 15, 2024, Justin Fields was demoted to backup quarterback duties as Wilson's calf injury had healed.

-In 2024, Justin Fields played in 10 games, starting six.
-He completed 65% of his passes for 1,106 yards, with 10 touchdowns (five passing, five rushing) and one interception.
-Fields also appeared in the Steelers' AFC Wild Card playoff game loss to the Baltimore Ravens, handing off the ball and throwing an incomplete pass.
+In 2024, Justin Fields finished the season with 65% pass completion for 1,106 yards, 10 touchdowns, and one interception.
+He played in 10 games, starting six.
+He also appeared briefly in the Steelers' playoff game against the Baltimore Ravens, handing off the ball once and throwing an incomplete pass.

 In 2024, Justin Fields was traded to the Pittsburgh Steelers after playing three seasons with the Chicago Bears.